fnalways/Olares/docs/manual/olares/settings/search.md

 Olares file search is configured in **File search**, which contains three main sections:

-- **Search index** – Shows the current indexing status and lets you manually rebuild the index when needed.
+- **Search index**: Shows the current indexing status and lets you manually rebuild the index when needed.
-- **Excluded files** – Acts as a global ignore list for the search engine, defining which files are excluded from the index.
+- **Excluded files**: Acts as a global ignore list for the search engine, defining which files are excluded from the index.
-- **Full-text search directories** – Lists the folders where content search is enabled, so files are searchable by both filename and text content.
+- **Full-text search directories**: Lists the folders where content search is enabled, so files are searchable by both filename and text content.

 ![File search](/images/manual/olares/file-search.png#bordered)